If you’re looking for free CRM software, you’re probably in one of the following situations

 On the other hand, if you’re planning to recruit in the short to medium term, it’s rather more expensive & not as good as market leaders like Pipedrive or Hubspot.

 - Excellent interface & superb vision

 - Very efficient for simple processes and for prospecting

 - Free plan prevents sharing of information

-- Pricing on paid plans is quite complicated to justify except in very special cases…
+- Pricing on pay-as-you-go plans is quite complicated to justify, except in very special cases…

 - No support on the free plan, and no French support

 Please note that you will need a gmail or gsuite account to use Streak CRM.

 The most advanced relational CRM software includes a set of tables:

 Google Spreadsheet is lightweight, highly efficient and features a reporting dashboard (see photo above).
 You can format and analyze data with standard spreadsheet tools, extract data from the Web, and automatically run complex workflows.